rrwick/Circular-Contig-Extractor/README.md

 Given this short-read bacterial genome assembly graph as input, `circular_contig_extractor.py` will extract the three contigs (all small plasmids) highlighted in blue:
 <p align="center"><picture><source srcset="images/short-read_example-dark.png" media="(prefers-color-scheme: dark)"><img src="images/short-read_example.png" alt="Short-read assembly graph example" width="45%"></picture></p>

+In a short-read bacterial genome assembly graph, most (but not all) small plasmids will assemble to circular contigs.
+Conversely, most (but not all) large plasmids will fail to assemble to circular contigs.
+This example has a large plasmid at the bottom-left made of six non-circular contigs.

 ### Long-read example